 ISCI courses may be used toward discipline credits (if relevant), but only in addition to the 7 credit ISCI requirement (ie. no double counting).

-In addition, the first 3-credit ISCI core course must be taken in the student's first year upon admission to Integrated Sciences and promotion to 3rd year standing.
+In addition, students are encouraged to take the first 3-credit ISCI core course in the student's first year upon admission to Integrated Sciences and promotion to 3rd year standing.
 (That is, the first ISCI course should be complete within 12 months after both conditions have been satisfied.)
 It is recommended that ISCI 300 also be taken in a student's 3rd year.

 Students must integrate between two or three scientific disciplines.
 Only upper-level courses (numbered 300 and above) may count towards a discipline.